-- 1. All campuses must send to the Office of the Vice Provost for System Affairs and Executive Dean for Extended University a copy of the calendar which they are following in the matter of faculty evaluation. - 2.
+- 1. All campuses must send to the Office of the Palmetto College Chancellor a copy of the calendar which they are following in the matter of faculty evaluation. - 2.
 Where peer evaluation is required, it is suggested that faculty on the tenure track (other than those in their first year) be evaluated in the fall semester at the time of tenure and promotion consideration. - 3.
 Although notice of reappointment is not necessarily tied to performance, evaluation should be completed prior to the date by which notices of non-reappointment must be sent.
 Thus faculty appointed on August 16 and in their first year should receive their initial evaluation prior to March 1 (see Guidelines for Documentation of Standards for Tenure and Promotion below). - 4.
 Although there is no specific University-wide format, faculty evaluation should clearly measure performance against stated criteria and against any other expectations which have been stated in writing to the faculty member.
 Each campus should follow a consistent format and time frame for evaluations. - 5.
 Any faculty member who receives a "superior" evaluation may receive a permanent merit increase to base pay in addition to any annual raise. - 6.
-Recommendations for increases in salary for Regional Campuses faculty are reviewed by the Office of the Vice Provost for System Affairs and Executive Dean for Extended University as well as the Executive Vice President for Academic Affairs and Provost.
+Recommendations for increases in salary for Palmetto College Campuses faculty are reviewed by the Office of the Palmetto College Chancellor as well as the Executive Vice President for Academic Affairs and Provost.
 Major items considered when making such recommendations include favorable budget forecasts, sufficient state and University allocations, tenure and promotion decisions, and performance review results (including post-tenure review).